telerik/maui-docs/controls/datagrid/columns/header.md

 ## Filtering

-The header of the column hosts the built-in filtering mechanism (the filter indicator which opens the Filtering UI), which allows you to filter the data by the columns' values.
+The header of the column hosts the built-in filtering mechanism (the filter indicator which opens the Filtering UI), which allows the user to filter the data by the columns' values.

 ![.NET MAUI DataGrid Column Header filter indicator](../images/column-header-filtering.png)